Agent Configuration

 For a detailed description of Device Registration options within Liquit Workspace UI, see Device Registration.

-User Account based registration example:
+User Account registration type

 {